What is SWAP IT?

-In Australia, between 22 and 29% of primary school-aged children are classified as overweight or obese(3).
-Poor nutrition (particularly excessive intake of foods high in energy (kilojoules), saturated fat, sugar and salt [or sometimes foods]) is recognised as a significant contributor to excess weight, and is a risk factor for future chronic ill health.
+In Australia, close to one quarter of primary school-aged children are classified as overweight or obese(3).
+A diet high in sometimes foods can lead to excessive weight gain and is a risk factor for future chronic disease.

 DID YOU KNOW?